alireza-keivan/Diabetes-classification/README.md

 # Diabetes Classification Using K-Nearest Neighbors (KNN)

 This repository contains one of my first codes for classification using **K-Nearest Neighbors (KNN)** on the **Pima Indians Diabetes** dataset.
 The project covers data cleaning, visualization, model training, and evaluation.
-Comments are added using **Gemini**.

 ## Table of Contents
 1. [Description](#description)